dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 An appropriate **terminfo(5)** entry must exist for the terminal.
-This entry is usually selected using the value of the **TERM** environment variable (see **getenv(3)**), but a non-**NULL** value for **termtype** will override this (terminfo is not used on Microsoft Windows, and it is neither meaningful nor necessary to define **TERM** there).
-An invalid terminfo specification can lead to reduced performance, reduced display capabilities, and/or display errors. notcurses natively targets 24bpp/8bpc RGB color, and it is thus desirable to use a terminal with the **rgb** capability (e.g. xterm's **xterm-direct**).
+This entry is usually selected using the value of the **TERM** environment variable (see **getenv(3)**), but a non-**NULL** value for **termtype** will override this (terminfo is not used on Microsoft Windows, where it is neither meaningful nor necessary to define **TERM**).
+An invalid terminfo specification can lead to reduced performance, reduced display capabilities, and/or display errors.
+Notcurses natively targets 24bpp/8bpc RGB color, and it is thus desirable to use a terminal with the **rgb** capability (e.g. xterm's **xterm-direct**).
 Colors will otherwise be quantized down to whatever the terminal supports.

-If the terminal advertises support for an "alternate screen" via the **smcup** terminfo capability, notcurses will employ it by default.
+If the terminal advertises support for an "alternate screen" via the **smcup** terminfo capability, Notcurses will employ it by default.
 This can be prevented by setting **NCOPTION_NO_ALTERNATE_SCREEN** in ***flags***.
 Users tend to have strong opinions regarding the alternate screen, so it's often useful to expose this via a command-line option.
 When the alternate screen is not used, the